Alzheimer’s and Clinical Trials: The Path to New Therapies

 • Volunteer involvement is significant in providing invaluable resources, motivations for participation, informed consent, and increasing awareness and participation rates.

-• The future prospect of Alzheimer’s treatments involves exploring innovative such as gene and stem cell research, which require further validation through extensive trials.
+• The future prospect of Alzheimer’s treatments involves exploring innovative such as gene therapy and , which require further validation through extensive trials.

 • Community participation is important as it directly contributes to , expands collective understanding, and fosters a sense of belonging within the research field.